pythonkr/pycon-code-of-conduct/code_of_conduct.md

 # Reporting
 ## The Reporting process is as follows
-If you have any problems, or if you see someone else having problems or you have any complaints, please request help to the PyCon Korea Organizing Team or the staff on site.
+If you have any problems, or if you see someone else having problems or you have any complaints, please request help to the PyCon Korea Organizing Team on site.
 In the case of emergencies, request help from the staff and also file a report to the competent authorities such as the police or fire station.

 *   E-mail: [coc@pycon.kr](mailto:coc@pycon.kr)
 *   The staff are trained on how to react to violations to the Code of Conduct.
 *   The staff will be wearing t-shirts that stand out in offline venues.
+The staff can be reached via email above.

 When a violation of the Code of Conduct report is received, the PyCon Korea Organizing Team shall protect the participant immediately according to [Attendee Procedure for incident handling](https://github.com/pythonkr/pycon-code-of-conduct/blob/english/Attendee%20Procedure%20for%20incident%20handling.md)and shall take actions so that the violation is stopped.
 If necessary, actions such as removal from the venue or contact to judicial/medical institutes shall be made.
 Utmost efforts shall be taken to protect the reporter and/or victim during the course of this process.